apache/druid/docs/content/ingestion/tasks.md

 There are two lock types, i.e., _shared lock_ and _exclusive lock_.

 - A task needs to acquire a shared lock before it reads segments of an interval.
 Multiple shared locks can be acquired for the same dataSource and interval.
 Shared locks are always preemptable, but they don't preempt each other.
 - A task needs to acquire an exclusive lock before it writes segments for an interval.
-An exclusive lock is acquired as preemptable and can be upgraded as non-preemptable when publishing segments.
+An exclusive lock is also preemptable except while the task is publishing segments.

 Each task can have different lock priorities.
 The locks of higher-priority tasks can preempt the locks of lower-priority tasks.
 The lock preemption works based on _optimistic locking_.
 When a lock is preempted, it is not notified to the owner task immediately.
-Instead, it's notified when the owner task tries to acquire the same lock again or upgrade it.
+Instead, it's notified when the owner task tries to acquire the same lock again.
 (Note that lock acquisition is idempotent unless the lock is preempted.)
-In general, tasks don't contend to acquire locks because they usually targets different dataSources or intervals.
+In general, tasks don't compete for acquiring locks because they usually targets different dataSources or intervals.

 A task writing data into a dataSource must acquire exclusive locks for target intervals.
 Note that exclusive locks are still preemptable.
-As a result, the task must _upgrade_ its locks as non-preemptable when it executes a critical operation, _publishing segments_.
-Once the lock is upgraded, it can't be preempted by even higher-priority locks.
-After publishing segments, the task downgrades its locks as preemptable.
+That is, they also be able to be preempted by higher priority locks unless they are _publishing segments_ in a critical section.
+Once publishing segments is finished, those locks become preemptable again.

 Tasks do not need to explicitly release locks, they are released upon task completion.
 Tasks may potentially release locks early if they desire.
-Tasks ids are unique by naming them using UUIDs or the timestamp in which the task was created.
+Task ids are unique by naming them using UUIDs or the timestamp in which the task was created.
 Tasks are also part of a "task group", which is a set of tasks that can share interval locks.